 Autumn is a lovely time to be riding your bike, but winter is just around the corner… so prepare now and you’ll have no excuses to hang up your commuting wheels when the bad weather arrives.

 The secret to enjoying riding your bike all year round is feeling comfortable and safe in the saddle.
-In the winter months, this does get a bit tricky as you have the extra challenges of dark evenings, rain, hail – even snow – and cold, unpleasant temperatures.
+In the winter months, this does get a bit tricky as you have the extra challenges of dark evenings, rain, hail – even snow and ice – and cold, unpleasant temperatures.

 However, if you invest in the right kit now so it’s hanging up ready to go, you’ll have no excuse to take a break from riding, no matter the weather.
 In our experience, when you stop because of the dark or bad weather once, it’s much harder to get going again.